XiaoGongWei/MG_APP/Licences/README.md

 process data: Kalman filtering, Square Root Information Filter (SRIF), and the effect of different filtering methods is studied.
 It can be used to fuse multi-system data to study the precision effect of multi-system combination and single-system model.
-Phase smoothing pseudorange is used in MG-APPS software, which can improve the accuracy of pseudorange positioning.
+Phase smoothing pseudorange is used in MG-APP software, which can improve the accuracy of pseudorange positioning.
 PPP mode based on precision products can be selected, and single Point Positioning (SPP) mode of broadcast ephemeris can also be selected.
 Automatic discrimination of